near/docs/docs/validator/staking-overview.md

 </blockquote>

-## Stake Wars incentivized testnet is over, but you can still learn from it
+## Stake Wars testnet

 Stake Wars was NEAR's incentivized testnet for professional validators.
+This initiative is over, but you can still learn from it.

 NEAR’s [MainNet](https://explorer.near.org/) is now "community governed" ([see full roadmap](https://near.org/blog/mainnet-roadmap/) and the [launch blogpost](https://near.org/blog/near-mainnet-phase-2-unrestricted-decentralized/)) so any validator can join.
 However, the network is running on a single shard, temporarily limiting the available slots for validators.
 As a result, you may need a high amount of tokens (around 1% of the total stake) to have your node _elected_ as a block producer, and receive the rewards.